 Fibroids and Infertility

-It’s a medical fact that most women will have fibroids during their life time.
+It’s a medical fact that most women will have fibroids during their lifetime.
+A recent study by womenshealth.gov states: about 20 to 80 percent of women develop fibroids by the time they reach age 50.
 Usually, fibroid development occurs when a woman is in her thirties and forties.
 In the past, women of this age would have already completed a family.
 But today, many women have children later in life.
 It’s common to start a family in your thirties or even forties, rather than in your twenties.
 This makes understanding the potential relationship between fibroids and infertility very important.

 Let’s start with the positive part.
 Many women will have fibroids that won’t hurt their chances of having children.
 The fibroids may stay small, or occur in areas that don’t affect the reproductive system.
 But certain fibroids will have a profound effect on the ability to conceive, stay pregnant and carry a baby to term.